Kamfiruz

+Kamfiruz (كامفيروز) is a city in, and the capital of, Kamfiruz District of Marvdasht County, Fars province, Iran.
+It also serves as the administrative center for Kamfiruz-e Jonubi Rural District.

 History

-Nndraj described in this city, writes:Sienna and the Gulf of new buildings Anushirwan Fairuz did not rain since years and he went to prayers for rain in the land, rain came Bbaryd and there he built a city and south of Kamfiruz called com.
-Kamfirouzi massive oak trees and willow thickets area is removed and it is Zrvr it Shrz·hast grove lions mine near the equinox is in that cold water is savory and the river.

-South of Kamfiruz and history associated with it, there's another claim, for example at the time of the Persian Achaemenids in the three important political office there is a big state, one of which is south of Kamfiruz today, but it is not south of Kamfiruz Kyvprysh they said.
+South of Kamfiruz and history associated with it, there is another claim, for example at the time of the Persian Achaemenids in the three important political office there is a big state, one of which is south of Kamfiruz today, but it is not south of Kamfiruz Kyvprysh they said.

 Friar Dionysus, while temporary stationed at Shiraz, wrote to the Sacred Congregation in 1640 about Kamfiruz;

+Demographics

+Population

+At the time of the 2006 National Census, the city's population was 2,530 in 545 households.
+The following census in 2011 counted 2,498 people in 659 households.
+The 2016 census measured the population of the city as 3,713 people in 1,057 households.

+Geography

 Homes

 Paradise Lost, that is the province of the natural landscape and unique in this region and around the village of Mangan and Mhjn Abad, the sides of the dam, which is located in the land as well as cascades "valid water" in the south of Kamfiruz input from the Shiraz is the region's attractions.
 In addition to this vast plain is located south of Kamfiruz in the surrounding mountain ranges and slopes of oak trees covered with abundant hot springs.